giggiox/luigicennini.it/content/en/projects/design-patterns.md

 {{< rawdetails title="naming">}}

-There are better practice about naming:
+There are best practices for naming, for example:

 1. **Avoid Abbreviations**: Write full, descriptive names.
 For example, use `isPasswordLongEnough` instead of `checkPwdLen`.